-As part of his activities for Berlin Economics, Robert Kirchner is active in a number of economic policy advisory projects and consults governments in transitioning countries in Eastern Europe on macroeconomic topics like monetary and exchange rates policies and financial sector development.
+As part of his activities for Berlin Economics, he is active in a number of economic policy advisory projects and consults governments in transitioning countries in Eastern Europe on macroeconomic topics like monetary and exchange rates policies and financial sector development.

 Ilona Kaiser joined Berlin Economics in 2011, and is responsible for the financial accounting and human resource management.